Pitossomo/restaurant-search/README.md

   - Loader component created
   - Empty cache-like redux states before dispatching a new async request
   - Skeleton component created to ease transitions
+  - Skeleton added to images and to restaurant details on popup

 ## Available Scripts